franzbu/EnhancedSpaces.spoon/README.md

 ## mSpaces Have Further Potential

 However, this has just been the beginning.
-See each mSpace represents your windows rather than just some general space where the windows are placed, for instance, you can have two mSpaces with the same windows in different sizes and positions.
-Or you can have the same Notes, Calendar, Finder or Safari window on two, more, or even all your mSpaces.
+See each mSpace as a representation your windows rather than just some general space where your windows are placed.
+For instance, you can have two mSpaces with the same windows in different sizes and positions.
+Or you can have the same Notes, Calendar, Finder or Safari window on two, more, or all of your mSpaces.

-To create such representations of windows, press your 'ctrl' and 'shift' keys simultaneously and additionally press the key corresponding to the mSpace you would like to create a reference of the currently active window on, for instance, '3'.
+To create representations of windows, press your 'ctrl' and 'shift' keys simultaneously and additionally press the key corresponding to the mSpace you would like to create a reference of the currently active window on, for instance, '3'.
 In case you would like to adjust the modifier keys, add the following line to your 'init.lua':

 ```lua
   ...
   modifierReference = { 'ctrl', 'shift' }, -- default: { 'ctrl', 'shift' }
   ...
 ```
 To delete a reference, press 'modifierReference' and '0'.
-In case you are 'de-referencing' the last window on your mSpaces, the window gets minimized.
+In case you are 'de-referencing' the last representation of a window on your mSpaces, the window gets minimized.

 ## Switching Between Windows

-You can use macOS's integrated window switcher (cmd-tab) or any third party switcher such as [AltTab]([[https://www.hammerspoon.org/](https://karabiner-elements.pqrs.org/](https://alt-tab-macos.netlify.app/))) for switching between all your windows.
-Also for switching between the different windows of one application you can use Apple's integrated switcher or third party alternatives.
+You can use macOS's integrated window switcher (cmd-tab) or any third party switcher such as [AltTab]([[https://www.hammerspoon.org/](https://karabiner-elements.pqrs.org/](https://alt-tab-macos.netlify.app/))) for switching between all of your windows.
+Also for switching between the different windows of one application you can use Apple's own switcher or any third party alternatives.

-However, since mSpaces provide additional features, further possibilities for switching are available, namely switching between the windows on the current mSpace and switching between references of windows ('sticky windows').
+However, since mSpaces provide additional features, Mellon provides further possibilities for switching between windows, namely switching between the windows on the current mSpace and switching between references of windows ('sticky windows').

-### Switching between the Windows on an mSpace
+### Switching between Windows of the Current mSpace

-For switching between all windows on your current mSpace, press 'modifier1' and 'tab', and for switching in reverse order accordingly press 'shift'.
+For switching between all windows of your current mSpace, press 'modifier1' and 'tab', and for switching in reverse order additionally press 'shift'.
 Add the following lines to 'init.lua' in case you prefer different keyboard shortcuts:

 ```lua